 Because you’re smoking using low indirect heat, this process takes longer than grilling.
-Foods can take several hours to smoke, allowing you to relax on a sunny day.
+The food that you are smoking can take several hours, allowing you to relax on a sunny day.
 To avoid smoke escaping, try to keep the lid closed as much as possible.

 Enjoy Your Meal

 Use a meat thermometer to check your food is ready to serve.
 Poultry and fowl should have an internal temperature of 165°F, steaks, pork, and roasts should have an internal heat level of 145°F.

 These tips rely on your kettle BBQ being clean.
 You should always use a grill brush to scrape food pieces off your grill after use.
 When the coals are cool, empty the remaining ash from the ash catcher into a sealed bin for disposal.

 You can quickly wipe down the kettle grill interior with a damp cloth and dry it with some paper towel.
 Now you’re all set for your next outdoor cookout!